Ecosystem & Habitat

 Butterflies & Skippers

 Butterflies & skippers are found in all types of climates including mountains, forests, deserts, and marshes.
 Many butterfly and skipper caterpillars are quite particular about the plant species they feed on.
 This means that the adults must choose habitats with these plants and lay their eggs on or near them for the emerging caterpillars to find quickly and start eating.
-The adults depend on the nectar of flowers, and these flowers can shelter these them from harsh weather conditions and offer hiding places from predators.
+The adults depend on the nectar and shelter from harsh weather conditions and predators that flowers provide.
 Butterflies and skippers are particularly attracted to flowers that are yellow, orange, pink, and red.

 Moths are closely related to butterflies and are also found in a wide range of habitat types.
 They tend to lay their eggs in places like hedges and shrubs where they are protected from predators.
 Like butterflies and skippers, moths often live close to the plant species they depend on throughout their stages of their life cycle.
 Moths are particularly attracted to light colored flowers that bloom at night or that reflect the light of the moon.